-The mandate of the Species Status Advisory Committee is derived from section 6 of the Endangered Species Act, 2001, which provides for an Advisory Committee to review and recommend to the Minister, designations and re-designations of species.
+The mandate of the Species Status Advisory Committee is derived from Section 6 of the Endangered Species Act, 2001, (Appendix A) this provides for an Advisory Committee to review and recommend to the Minister, designations of species.

 3. Line of Business